ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: ProJo4D

 \section{ProJo4D}

-For a given scene, our approach follows a multi-stage pipeline to estimate the constituting parameters: the initial physical states, material properties, and appearance of a deformable object.
+Our approach follows a multi-stage pipeline to estimate the constituting parameters: the appearance of a deformable object, initial physical states, and material properties.
 As is common in this domain, our pipeline begins with obtaining an initial 3D/4D representation.
-Our primary focus lies in the subsequent progressive joint optimization strategy designed to robustly learn the physical parameters from limited data.
+Our primary focus lies in the subsequent progressive joint optimization strategy designed to robustly solve inverse physics estimation from limited observations.